 Those who have chronic pain, addiction, or both chronic pain and addiction experience the benefits of meditation.
 It reduces your stress, alleviates pain, increases pain tolerance, improves self-discipline, and improves self-control.
 All of these benefits have scientific evidence to back them up.

 Chronic pain and addiction can seriously harm your quality of life.
 Let us help you take back your power and improve your chances of a permanent recovery.
-Contact us at [Direct] to take the next step in your recovery.
+Contact us today to take the next step in your recovery.